vanpelt/emotion-detector/README.md

 # Emotion Detector

-Teaching a machine to feel...
+Teaching a machine to feel :heart:

 ## How it works

-This UI depends on a trained [tensorflowjs](https://www.tensorflow.org/js) model that outputs 7 logits.
-"Angry", "Disgust", "Fear", "Happy", "Sad", "Surprise", and "Neutral" are the emotions we assume this network can feel.
+This UI depends on a trained [tensorflowjs](https://www.tensorflow.org/js) model that outputs 7 logits. `["Angry", "Disgust", "Fear", "Happy", "Sad", "Surprise", "Neutral"]` are the emotions we assume this network can feel.

 ## Quickstart